10 Things to do in Wymondham

 #1 Visit Wymondham Abbey

 Wymondham Abbey stands as the town’s cherished Anglican Parish Church, a place of deep historical and spiritual significance dedicated to St Mary and St Thomas of Canterbury.
 With a rich history spanning over nine centuries, it has been a steadfast center of Christian worship and a testament to Wymondham’s illustrious past.
-Today, it remains not only a place of prayer but also a cherished site of pilgrimage within our community.
+Today, it remains not only a place of prayer but also a cherished site of pilgrimage.

 Established in the 12th century, the twin towers of Wymondham Abbey are iconic, visible for miles around and serving as enduring symbols of the town.
 Initially, Wymondham Priory accommodated a modest twelve Benedictine monks but gradually expanded in both influence and prosperity over the centuries.
 It was a unique shared space, welcoming both monks and parishioners.